HarshalRathore/Tic-Tac-Toe/README.md

-Also thanks to my friend [Jatin](https://github.com/jatin-tec) for help in this project.
+Also thanks to my friend [Jatin](https://github.com/jatin-tec) for his help in this project and also to [Hemonsu](https://github.com/himanshutrends) for emotional support.